Luwa-Tech/Luwa-Tech/README.md

 *   💻  Actively looking for a new role.
 *   🚀  Currently working on CompeteAI.
-*   🤝  I’m looking to collaborate on anything involving Javascript, Typescript, Python
+*   🤝  I’m looking to collaborate on anything involving Javascript, Typescript, Python.
 *   ✉️  Reach me via [Email](mailto:faruqluwa@gmail.com)